Respiratory syncytial virus (RSV): For health professionals

 Transmission

 Humans are the only source of infection.
-RSV transmission occurs from respiratory particles containing the virus and from direct contact with contaminated surfaces.
-The infectious period is about 8 days on average, with a range of 1 to 21 days.
+RSV transmission occurs from respiratory particles containing the virus and from contact with contaminated surfaces.
+A person is infectious for about 8 days on average, with a range of 1 to 21 days.
 The incubation period is sometimes longer in some infants and people with weakened immune systems.

 RSV causes annual seasonal epidemics.
-In Canada, the RSV season typically begins in October or November and lasts until April or May.
-Most cases occur in December through March.
+In Canada, the RSV season typically begins in late fall and lasts until spring.
+Most cases occur December through March.

 Diagnosis

 In most cases, the diagnosis is clinical, and specific laboratory testing is not done for outpatients.
-Often a person admitted to hospital is given a nasopharyngeal swab for RSV RT-PCR.
+Often a person admitted to hospital is tested with a nasopharyngeal swab for RSV RT-PCR.

 Treatment

 Most healthy children and adults will recover on their own in 1 to 2 weeks.
-There is no specific treatment for RSV.
+Most treatment for RSV is to address symptoms and provide supportive care.

-Over-the-counter medications, such as acetaminophen or ibuprofen, can be given to relieve the symptoms associated with RSV, such as fever and pain.
+Over-the-counter medications, such as acetaminophen or ibuprofen, can be given to relieve the symptoms associated with RSV, such as fever.
 Drinking plenty of fluids and getting adequate rest is strongly encouraged.

 Prevention and control